turbot/steampipe-plugin-env0/docs/tables/env0_notification.md

 # Table: env0_notification

+An env0 notification is a mechanism in the env0 platform that enables users to receive real-time updates and alerts regarding various events and activities related to their environments and deployments.
+Notifications can be configured to notify users about events.
 This table returns information about the env0 Notification.

 ## Examples